innesbre/innesbre.github.io/index.md

 ## Copoly.ai
 *2025: Senior Bioinformatician*

-As a consultant to a pharmaceutical company, built a benchmarking suite in Python to assess AI models informing in vitro drug target selection strategy.
+As a consultant to a pharma company, built a benchmarking suite in Python to assess AI models informing in vitro drug target selection strategy.

 ## Phenomic AI
 *2023-2025: Data Scientist*